biobenkj/MMG434/docs/source/dayone.rst

 FastQC
 ------

 FastQC is an application that can be utilized to assess sequence data.
-It's worth looking at the reads after trimming/before aligning to the genome and after aligning to the genome.
+It's worth looking at the reads after trimming/before aligning to the genome.

 1. FastQC can be downloaded `here <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`_.